ovotech/cloud-key-rotator/examples/locations/github-secrets/README.md

 ```

 When rotating AWS keys, there are some optional fields,
-`keyIDEnvVar` and `keyEnvVar`, that represent the env var names in CircleCI,
+`keyIDEnvVar` and `keyEnvVar`, that represent the env var names in GitHub,
 defaulting to values `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
 respectively.

-So, if you store your Key ID and Key values in env vars in CircleCI that're
+So, if you store your Key ID and Key values in env vars in GitHub that're
 named differently, you could set something like this instead:

 ```json